alexhamidi/RandomSpotifySongs/README.md

 - This value represents the number of rounds of BFS are completed on the existing artists.
 - Default is 1 (only immediate related artists)
 - Increasing this leads to exponentially higher songs and runtime.
-- Example, if this is 2, then you get all the artists related to the seed artists, then you get all the artists related to _those_ artists, then you get the tracks of every single artist.
+- Example: if this is 2, then you get all the artists related to the seed artists, then you get all the artists related to _those_ artists, then you get the tracks of every single artist you've encountered.

 `max_albums_per_artist` (Optional, default: inf):
 - The maximum number of albums to fetch per artist